je-suis-tm/quant-trading/Oil Money project/README.md

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/nok%20vs%20brent.png)

 The data of the past five years is collected from Thomson Reuters (now called Refinitiv).
 We denote the time horizon before 2017-04-25 as training period.
 We use that period to fit a regression model.
 From 2017-04-25 to the end of our dataset is defined as testing period.
 We use our model from training horizon to predict "reasonable" range of the value of NOK in testing horizon.
 This is a standard practice called cross validation by data scientists.
 Economists call it out-of-sample data for forward testing and in-sample data for backtesting.
 The regression result comes out as below.
 We have a pretty high R squared.
 All T stats and F stats seem to be significant.
 I have to take back my words.
 Brent shows a major influence on NOK which implies Norway still heavily depends on petrochemical industry.
 As the summary suggests, there could be multicollinearity (condition number is large and R squared is large).
-Obviously, Brent Crude and US Dollar should be negatively correlated.
+Obviously, Brent crude and US dollar should be negatively correlated.
 Most commodity future contracts are priced in US dollar.
 When US dollar appreciates or depreciates, the underlying commodity price is likely to go the opposite direction.
 There could be a cointegration relationship between Sterling and Euro for pre-Brexit time as well.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/nok%20correlation.png)
 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/nok%20model%20summary.png)